GeezerChan/Secure_Chat/README.md

       - Join central chatroom.
         - Type ```join_chatroom``` to join Central Chatroom.
         - Start chatting with people in the chatroom.
 Or no one.

+**Needs Working on:**
+- Users can randomly disconnect.
+Just reconnect(by relaunching client side for now).
+- Shows user online when they are registered.